 Reading skills.
 Students will have frequent opportunity to read and annotate a variety of online and print text materials.
 Important objectives in this area include the ability to recognize bias and distinguish reliable from "fake" news.
 Accommodations for reading and making annotations will be integrated into the reading process.

 Communication skills.
-Students will use traditional and online media to communicate their understand and opinions to a variety of audiences.
+Students will use traditional and online media to communicate their understanding and opinions to a variety of audiences.
 They will use creative online tools such as Book Creator and FlipGrid.
 As part of this skill, students will work on the entire writing process, including setting a purpose, understanding the audience, organizing ideas, structuring paragraphs, choosing the most effective words, and writing coherent sentences.

 How your quarterly grade is calculated